MRGilak/moonwalk/_notes/Robotics/2DoF Robot Control Literature.md

 layout: note
 title: "2DoF Robot Control Literature"
 date: 2025-08-03
-excerpt: "Several papers have been reviewed for controlling a 2DoF robotic manipulator or leg, including:"
+excerpt: "A literature review of 2DoF manipulator and leg control"
 ---

 Several papers have been reviewed for controlling a 2DoF robotic manipulator or leg, including: